rihenperry/Web_playlist/README.md

 Web_playlist
 ============

-a practice application on emerging html5 and version controlling of this appplication.
+a practice application on emerging html5 and version controlling of this application.